 In front of the albumin fraction migrates a small, by zonal electrophoresis not detectable fraction of prealbumin.
-Prealbumin takes part in the thyroxine transport and its estimation is useful especially in the determination of proteine malnutrition; being a protein rich in the essential amino acid tryptophan and with a short half-life, its concentration rapidly falls in malnutrition and rises when an adequate diet is given.
+Prealbumin takes part in the thyroxine transport and its estimation is useful especially in the determination of protein malnutrition.
+Being rich in amino acid tryptophan and with a short half-life, its concentration rapidly falls in malnutrition and rises when an adequate diet is given.

-The most abundant protein in plasma is albumin.
-Mature human albumin consists of one polypeptide chain of 585 amino acids and MW of about 69,000.
-Albumin is initially synthesi- zed as a prealbumin in the liver.
+The most abundant protein is albumin.
+Mature human albumin consist of one polypeptide chain of 585 amino acids and MW of about 69,000.
+Albumin is synthesized in the liver.
 Therefore, the synthesis of albumin is depressed particularly in diseases of the liver.
-The plasma of patients with liver desease often shows a decrease in the ratio of albumin to globulins (A/G ratio).
+The plasma of patients with liver disease often shows a decrease in the ratio of albumin to globulin (A/G ratio).
 The plasma of certain humans lacks albumin (analbuminemia).
-Subjects with analbuminemia shows only moderate edema, due to the compensatory increase in globulins.
-Because of the relatively low molecular weight, high concentration, and the binding capacity for inorganic ions, albumin is responsible for 75-80% of the osmotic pressure of human plasma.
+Subject with analbuminemia shows only moderate oedema, due to the compensatory increase in globulins.
+Because of the relatively low molecular weight, high concentration, and the binding capacity for inorganic ions, albumin is responsible for 75-80% of the oncotic pressure of human plasma.
 Many metabolites, such as free fatty acids and bilirubin, are poorly soluble in water.
-Albumin fulfills the function of a carrier to enhance the solubility of these substances.
-Albumin binds also poorly soluble drugs such as aspirin, digoxin, the coumarin anticoagulants, and barbiturates so that they are efficiently carried through the bloodstream.
-About 50% of the calcium in the plasma exists as a complex with albumin (see the chapter on plasma ions).
+Albumin fulfils the function of a carrier to enhance the solubility of these substances.
+Albumin binds also poorly soluble drugs, such as aspirin, digoxin, the coumarin anticoagulants, and barbiturates so that they are efficiently carried through the bloodstream.
+About 50% of the calcium in the plasma exists as a complex with albumin.

-α_1 -Antitrypsin comprises 80-90% of the α_1 -globulin.Its function is protective through anti-proteolytic activity.
+Major plasma proteins % Albumin Albumin Globulins Alpha-1 α 1 -antitrypsin orosomucoid α 1 -lipoprotein transcortin (CBG) α 2 -macroglobulin 2 - 4 Alpha-2 C C 8 - 13 Beta transferrin β-lipoprotein C-reactive protein C 3 -complement (fibrinogen) 9 - 16 Gamma IgG IgA IgM IgD IgE 80% 12% 7% < 1% < 1% 11.5 - 19 α_1 -antitrypsin comprises 80-90% of the α_1 -globulin.
+Its function is protective through anti-proteolytic activity.
 It inhibits trypsin, elastase, and certain other serine proteases by forming complexes with them.
 Deficiency is inherited as a recessive character and presents either as neonatal hepatitis or as emphysema (degenerative affection of alveoli) in early adult life.